horeah/PyCmd/README.txt

 3. Known problems
 -----------------
     - pushd/popd are not supported
-    - %ERRORLEVEL% is always 0 when executing commands interactively
+    - when DelayedExpansion is disabled (PyCmd.exe /V:OFF), %ERRORLEVEL% is not properly processed
     - DOSKEY macros are not supported
     - can NOT be used to fully replace cmd.exe as default shell (e.g. via
       %COMSPEC%)